The-Marcy-Lab-School/unit-5-lab-tic-tac-toe/README.md

   * You must not put all your logic into a single file
   * Think about what components you need
   * What data do you need to store as state?
   * Does the form need controlled inputs or not?
+  * How can you automatically generate the 9 board spaces?

 ## Brownie Points 🧁